 - Run the

-echocommand as the root user and change the TIME-WAIT timeout period in the
+echocommand as the root user to change the TIME-WAIT timeout period in the

 echo [$TIME_VALUE] > /proc/sys/net/ipv4/tcp_tw_timeout